rkassila/rkassila/README.md

 - 📊 **Data Analysis**: Proficient in analyzing large datasets to extract valuable insights.
 - 🧠 **Machine Learning**: Applying algorithms to predict outcomes and enhance decision-making processes.
 - 📈 **Data Visualization**: Crafting compelling visual narratives to communicate complex findings.
-- 💻 **Programming**: Fluent in languages such as Python, R, and SQL for efficient data manipulation and analysis.
+- 💻 **Programming**: Fluent in languages such as Python and SQL for efficient data manipulation and analysis.

 Let's connect and collaborate on innovative projects! 🚀